pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Chapter 20 Summary

 Automation is leverage.
 By building a robust architecture using KonnectzIT, Activepieces, and Make, you create a system that works 24/7/365 without complaint.
-This infrastructure allows the Legacy Codex to scale revenue without scaling chaos.
+This infrastructure allows Legacy Codex to scale revenue without scaling chaos.

 **Key Takeaways**:
 1.  **Right Tool for the Job**: Use KonnectzIT for simple/cheap tasks, Make for complex logic, Activepieces for backup.